pinheiroGroup/Kinbiont_utilities/Fig_4_5/README.md

 Please note that to perform the fit it is necessary to extract the data with cleaned data.
-To match isolate number and names, pleas look at the original github https://github.com/smithtp/isolate-chem-mixtures/
+To match isolate number and names, please look at the original github https://github.com/smithtp/isolate-chem-mixtures/

-1. 'loop_chem_isolates_analysis_NL.jl' perform the NL fit with Richards model of all experiments
+1. 'loop_chem_isolates_analysis_NL.jl' performs the NL fit with Richards model of all experiments
-2. 'Loop_DT_with_maxdeph.jl ' perform the decision tree regression on all strains at different depth.
-It return Impurity scores, Impurity rank and 10-flod cross validation R^2 for each parameter depth and strain
+2. 'Loop_DT_with_maxdeph.jl ' performs the decision tree regression on all strains at different depth.
+It returns the Impurity scores, the Impurity rank, and the 10-fold cross validation R^2 for each parameter depth and strain
-3. 'Loop_DT_with_maxdeph.jl ' perform the decision tree regression on mixture and N. soli at different depth.
-It return Impurity scores, Impurity rank and 10-flod cross validation R^2 for each parameter depth and the plots of the trees.
+3. 'Loop_DT_with_maxdeph.jl ' performs the decision tree regression on mixture and N. soli at different depth.
+It returns the impurity scores, the Impurity rank, and the 10-flod cross validation R^2 for each parameter depth and the plots of the trees.